Cutie Honey: The Live: Seiji Hayami

 He constantly goes after different women.
-He confesses his love for Saotome Miki in a letter that he gives her, which she then proceed to tear up in front of him.
-He also expresses feelings for Yuki, but she also rejects him.
-Although he is rejected by both girls, he still continues to court them, especially Yuki.
+He confesses his love for Saotome Miki in a letter, which she tears up in front of him.
+He also expresses feelings for Yuki, who rejects him.
+Although he is rejected by both girls, he continues to court them, especially Yuki.

-Some time after the final battle was over, Hayami returned to the Kisaragi residence to gather up Doctor Kisaragi's research.
-His original intention was to safeguard the information from Panther Claw and similar criminal organizations, but after discovering Doctor Kisaragi's notebook and learning the truth about Honey's creation, as well as Miki and Yuki, he instead throws all of Doctor Kisaragi's work in a burn barrel, effectively destroying it.
+Some time after the final battle ends, Hayami returns to the Kisaragi residence to gather Doctor Kisaragi's research.
+His original intention is to safeguard the information from Panther Claw and similar criminal organizations, but after discovering Doctor Kisaragi's notebook and learning the truth about the creation of Honey, Miki, and Yuki, he destroys it.

 Seiji is portrayed by Shouma Yamamoto.